OpenSRProject/OpenStarRuler-Toolset/README.md

 ## Known Issues

-* Doesn't handle inter-mod dependencies yet.
-If a mod doesn't explicitly contain a file, fallback is always to the base game.
 * Cross-repo comparisons may cause your Source Control pane to detect and open Git repositories unrelated to your project.
     - This is related to the `Git: Auto Repository Detection` (JSON: `git.autoRepositoryDetection`) setting.
 VSCode defaults this setting to `true`, which scans both subfolders of the current workspace and parent folders of currently opened files for Git repositories.